MEDICARE ENROLLMENT DEADLINES

 - Read the Medicare basic information booklet provided by the Social Security Administration.

-- Your local Social Security Administration (SSA) Office or
+- Visit your local Social Security Administration (SSA) Office or

 - Call the National 800 SSA Number at 800-772-1213